same2828/spring-boot/spring-boot/spring-boot-notes.md

     - Can see `<artifactId>spring-boot-starter-web</artifactId>`
     - `sprint-boot-starter-web` is a collection of dependencies that we need inorder to implement a web project including Spring MVC and the embedded Tomcat = web server application container needed to run the web project
 - To find `@AutoConfiguration` go to "External Libraries" in Intellij
-  - `External Libaries > Maven: org.springframework.boot:spring-boot-autoconfigure:3.1.1 > spring-boot-autoconfigure-3.1.1.jar > org.springframework.boot.autoconfigure > web`
+  - `External Libraries > Maven: org.springframework.boot:spring-boot-autoconfigure:3.1.1 > spring-boot-autoconfigure-3.1.1.jar > org.springframework.boot.autoconfigure > web`
     - The classes inside this folder will:
       - Look at all the dependencies available in our project (such as ones provided by the spring-boot starters)
       - Create objects with predefined defaults
       - Place resultant beans into the spring application context to be used throughout our application
-    - `External Libaries > Maven: org.springframework.boot:spring-boot-autoconfigure:3.1.1 > spring-boot-autoconfigure-3.1.1.jar > org.springframework.boot.autoconfigure > web > servlet > DispatcherServletAutoConfiguration.java`
+    - `External Libraries > Maven: org.springframework.boot:spring-boot-autoconfigure:3.1.1 > spring-boot-autoconfigure-3.1.1.jar > org.springframework.boot.autoconfigure > web > servlet > DispatcherServletAutoConfiguration.java`
       - `@ConditionalOnClass` annotation/decorator
         - `@ConditionalOnClass({DispatcherServlet.class})` == When this class (`DispatcherServlet.class`) is available on your class path, the following class (`DispatcherServletAutoConfiguration`) should be instantiated and run
         ```java